frfa1/2ndyearproject-NLP/README.md

 Examples of results of these are in the same folder in [`results.txt`](https://github.itu.dk/frph/2ndyearproject/blob/master/baseline_models/results.txt)

-The wrapper module is curently set up to run the ablation study and print it nicely to the console.
+The wrapper module is curently set up to run the ablation study and prints it nicely to the console.

 ### RNN